khamzatMurj/10-kubernetes/Notes.md

 <summary>Video: 5 - Main kubectl commands</summary>
 <br />

 Kubectl is a CLI tool to interact with your K8s cluster.
 In order for kubectl to access a K8s cluster, it needs a kubeconfig file, which is created automatically when deploying your minikube cluster.
 By default, the config file is located at `~/.kube/config`.
+This location can be overridden by exporting an environment variable KUBECONFIG.

 ### Basic kubectl Commands